Madame-Aehm/CAB-Project-3-Spikes/spike17/resources/notes.md

 - Once your package has installed, create a file called **firebaseConfig.js** in the project **src** folder.
 Then copy and paste the initialization code from the overview into that file.
 To test whether this has worked, you can export the **app** variable, import it into another component, and log it to the console.

+- Firebase API keys are _not_ used to control access to backend resources.
+Usually, you need to fastidiously guard API keys, however API keys for Firebase services are ok to include in code or checked-in config files.
+If you use password-based Firebase Authentication and someone gets hold of your API key, they will _not_ be able to access any of your Firebase project's database or Cloud Storage data as long as this data is protected by [Firebase Security Rules](https://firebase.google.com/docs/rules).
+They could, however, use your API key to access Firebase's authentication endpoints and make authentication requests against your project.
+If you already have an .env file for your project, you can put your Firebase API key there, but it's not necessary.

 ## Firebase Authentication

 - Now that Firebase is working through our App, we can choose some Firebase products to add.
 We're going to start with **Authentication**.
 This will create a database on Firebase of users, Google will do all the work authenticating credentials and keeping data secure and organised.
 We can just use their pre-written functions to create, update, and delete users from the App.